In 2009, I ran into my first bad client. If you’re reading this article, I’m guessing you’ve had a bad client or customer too.

 Whether you wear t-shirts and film videos talking about beef jerky, or you’re a designer, developer, writer, etc… you have to create processes that allow you to do your best work.
 It’s easy to let your processes slip when a big client shows up on your doorstep (or email inbox), but the outcome of doing this is usually disastrous.

 There’s a well-known story about Steve Jobs and the famous designer Paul Rand.
 Jobs approached Rand when he needed a logo for his company NeXT, and in typical fashion asked for multiple options to choose from.
 But Rand refused, saying: “No, I will solve your problem for you.
 And you will pay me.
 If you want options go talk to other people.
 But I will solve the problem the best way I know how.
 And you use it or not.
 That’s up to you.”

 Jobs was later quoted saying of Rand, “He is one of the most professional people I have ever worked with: in the sense that he had thought through all of the formal relationship between a client and a professional such as himself.”

 Now, you and I are not Paul Rand.
 And we are not being approached by the Steve Jobs(es?) of the world.
 But we are people.
 We do have talents.
 And we should absolutely create a set of values and processes that we stand by when it comes to our work.
 If a prospective client is not okay with those things, then that client is not the right fit for you.

-If you don’t have processes in place to help you vet potential clients, you should think about creating some.
+If you don’t have a process in place to help you weed out bad clients, you should think about creating one.
 This doesn’t have to be an exhaustive 10-page document.
 A simple one-pager will do.

 Here’s an example of some of the first questions I ask a new client: